Frail Words Collapse

 Frail Words Collapse is the second studio album by American metalcore band As I Lay Dying.
 The album is their first release on the record label Metal Blade Records.
 This is also the last album to feature Evan White before his departure from the band shortly after the album's release.
-Two of the band's signature songs, "94 Hours" and "Forever", appear on the album.
+The album features the band's signature song "Forever".
+As of April 2005, the album has sold over 118,000 copies in the United States, according to figures from Nielsen SoundScan.
+In 2020, Loudwire named the album one of the top-25 best metalcore albums of all time.